 New Zealand law requires a deduction on account of non-resident withholding tax to be made from the payment of interest to any Holder who is a NRWT Holder (as defined below).
-Where such deduction is required, ANZ New Zealand and ANZNIL intend (for so long as they do not incur any increased cost or detriment from so doing and are legally able to do so) to reduce the applicable rate of non-resident withholding tax to 0% by registering the Programme with the New Zealand Inland Revenue Department and paying, on its own account, a levy equal to 2% of the relevant interest payment.
+Where such deduction is required, ANZ New Zealand and ANZNIL intend (for so long as they do not incur any increased cost or detriment from so doing and are legally able to do so) to reduce the applicable rate of non-resident withholding tax to 0% by registering the medium-term note program with the IRD and paying, on its own account, a levy equal to 2% of the relevant interest payment.